 Second Lieutenant Lee Lon “Sonny” Pryor, Jr.

 2nd Lt.
 Pryor, O-836019, was born in Calhoun City, Mississippi, on Mar 24, 1921.
 He attended Columbia Military Academy in Columbia, Tennessee, Mississippi State University, and Delta State University before entering the College of Mortuary Sciences in St. Louis, Missouri, graduating in 1941.
-Sonny had married earlier in 1941.
+Sonny had married Mary Fox in early 1941.
 In January 1942, after passing the state board he received his embalmer’s license.
 He then worked in the family business at Pryor Funeral home in Calhoun City.

 Second Lieutenant John Dunlevy Rumbaugh

-Piloting a P-47D-6RE Thunderbolt (42-74763) on October 18, 1943, 2nd Lt.
-Rumbaugh was towing the target for a gunnery mission off Atlantic City.
+Piloting a P-47D-6 Thunderbolt (serial number 42-74763) on October 18, 1943, 2nd Lt.
+Rumbaugh was towing the target for an aerial gunnery mission off Atlantic City.
 He radioed the flight leader saying he had to make an emergency landing and asked for the nearest field.
 He was directed to Bader Field west of Atlantic City.
-The flight leader radioed to tell him to release the tow-target but communication was lost between the two aircraft.
-He lined up his Thunderbolt for the landing but the tow-target failed to release and caught on the playground equipment across the street from the field.
-The tow-target tore loose, causing his airplane to crash and explode while trying to make the landing.
+The flight leader radioed several times to tell him to release the tow-target but communication was lost between the two aircraft.
+Lt.
+Rumbaugh lined up his Thunderbolt and leveled off for the landing but the tow-target failed to release and caught on the playground equipment located across the stream of water from the runway.
+The tow-target tore loose, causing his airplane to pull up sharply; then impact the ground and explode.

-2nd Lt.
-Rumbaugh was 26 years old at the time of his fatal accident.
+Second Lieutenant John Dunlevy Rumbaugh was 26 years old at the time of his fatal accident.